EnzeZ05/Transformer-Summary-Ver2.0/README.md

 ## Handwritten Summarizer with Weight Transplantation and Various Text Generators

-A project where I “transplant GPT-2 Large’s brain (its weights) out” of the official Hugging Face model and plug it into my own handwritten Transformer (`ModernDecoder`).
+Project where I “transplant GPT-2 Large’s brain (its weights) out” of the official Hugging Face model and plug it into my own handwritten Transformer (`ModernDecoder`).
 Specifically, I:

 - load `gpt2-large` weights from Hugging Face to the transformer
 - train the transplanted brain on an English summarization dataset